 Is it any good?

-As a film based on complex true events, TOO BIG TO FAIL presents a thrilling "behind closed doors" narrative of how major financial players -- from Hank Paulson to Warren Buffett, Tim Geithner to Jamie Dimon, among many others -- responded to the myriad crises that led to the near-economic collapse and bank bailouts of 2008.
+As a film based on complex true events, TOO BIG TO FAIL presents a thrilling "behind closed doors" narrative of the 2008 economic collapse.
+It details how major financial players -- from Hank Paulson to Warren Buffett, Tim Geithner to Jamie Dimon, among many others -- responded to the myriad crises that led to the near-economic collapse and bank bailouts of 2008.
 The all-star cast turns in compelling performances, and the "fly on the wall" nature of each tense scene allows the audience to truly feel the tremendous stress and gravity of the decisions being made and how they affect pretty much everyone on the planet.